by Steve Schwinghamer, Historian

 “…in my many years of experience with the Department, I have endeavoured to be just and accord to all people a justice for their virtues.
 I do not impeach [African Americans] with any lack of industrious habit nor would I impugn their honesty of purpose, but… I would consider it unwise to permit them to come in large numbers to our country, as they would soon assume such proportions that we might be confronted with the same difficulties, political and social, as the American Republic is dealing with to-day.”

-Canadian authorities also paid agents in the United States to warn African-Americans of the pernicious nature of Canada and to instruct them on its dangers.
+Canadian authorities also paid agents in the United States to warn Black Americans of the pernicious nature of Canada and to instruct them on its dangers.
 One such agent was G.W.
-Miller of Chicago, an African-American doctor, who wrote a convincing if contrived editorial for the Oklahoma Guide, a newspaper with primarily Black readership published in Guthrie, Oklahoma.
+Miller of Chicago, a Black American doctor, who wrote a convincing if contrived editorial for the Oklahoma Guide, a newspaper with primarily Black readership published in Guthrie, Oklahoma.
 Among other discouraging fancies, he wrote of the Canadian border that “your wife and daughter are stripped of their clothes before your very eyes and examined by a board of men.”
 Miller held public meetings in Oklahoma communities over the summer of 1911.
-This had the desired effect, with Miller reporting that the poor reputation of Canada had spread throughout the state by the end of his work, in July of 1911.
+This had the desired effect, with Miller reporting that the poor reputation of Canada had spread throughout the state by the end of his work, in July 1911.
 Not coincidentally, demand for immigration to Canada plummeted.

 (See an example of Miller’s writing at http://gateway.okhistory.org/ark:/67531/metadc96112/m1/1/)

 Along with this anticipatory form of exclusion, immigration authorities arranged other barriers.
-Immigration agents refused African-Americans certificates verifying their status as bona fide farmers.
+Immigration agents refused Black Americans certificates verifying their status as bona fide farmers.
 Railway representatives were instructed to ensure that they pay a full fare, rather than the reduced settler rate – unless they could produce the certificate immigration agents were forbidden to give them.
 A medical examiner was offered bribes for each Black settler he turned away.
 Blair invoked that reliable tool for Canadian racial exclusion, the continuous journey regulation, to refuse a Black man born in British Guiana who was living in the United States and wished to come to Canada.
-(Click image to see the full size photo.)

 A Trinidadian doctor, practicing in the United States but a British subject by birth (and a veteran of the Royal Navy) was turned away by correspondence, based on his climatic unsuitability.
 Officials even discussed enlisting Booker T. Washington, a prominent African American educator and advocate, to redirect the interest of Black Americans away from Canada and to remaining in the South.
 In sum, even a modest scale of Black settlement triggered a sweeping response from Canadian authorities, within and outside ordinary departmental means for admission and control.

 The episode closes with a definitive act: on 12 August 1911, the Canadian Government passed an Order-in-Council banning “any immigrants belonging to the Negro race, which is deemed unsuitable to the climate and requirements of Canada.”
-The regulation does not appear to have been invoked officially and was never inscribed in the Immigration Act – but it remains a powerful indication of the government’s desire to prevent Black settlement in Canada.
+The regulation was repealed but it expressed the public and political desire to prevent Black settlement in Canada that guided policy until after the Second World War.

 Why did the department follow public and internal prejudice and enforce this racial exclusion?
 Speers addressed this in his report: